 - Improvements to SATA Link power management

 As mentioned above one of the most notable changes taking place in this release is the revamped server installer.
-My personal experience is that it feels faster and easier to use than the previous installer and people familiar with Juju or OpenStack should find the installer look’s similar to what there used to.
+My personal experience is that it feels faster and easier to use than the previous installer and people familiar with Juju or OpenStack should find the installers look very similar.
 I have included some photos of the new installer below.

-One new feature that’s been added is the ability to import SSH Keys during the installation wizard, these are loaded from a remote source, currently this list is composed of GitHub and Launchpad.
+One new feature that has been added is the ability to import SSH Keys during the installation wizard, these are loaded from a remote source, at the time of writing this list is composed of GitHub and Launchpad.

-It should be noted that if you require the following features we will need to continue using the old installer from here.
+It should be noted that if you require any of the features listed below during the installation process you will need to continue using the old installer located here.

 The latest release of Ubuntu 18.04 includes the new LXD 3.0 release, this has some fantastic improvements over prior versions such as: